davidchuen12/Group_22/README.md

 11(4) | 12(4) | 13(4) | 14(4) | 15(4)
 16(4) | 17(4) | 18(4) | 19(4) | 20(4)
 -------------------------------------
-Number of available seat:20
+Number of available seat: 20
-Number of occupied seat:0
+Number of occupied seat: 0
 -------------------------------------
 Number of customer:_(eg.4)
 Recommendation of table: